FahimIslam2410/CV/README.md

 - Handled customer complaints calmly and professionally, consistently providing suitable solutions to ensure continued customer satisfaction.
 - Managed customer account inquiries, offering accurate information to resolve service complaints and guarantee customer satisfaction.

+## Education

+### Makers Academy (June 2023 Cohort)
+During my time at Makers Academy, I had the opportunity to develop valuable skills and knowledge in software development.
+- **Frequently Used Pairing for Problem Solving:** Throughout the bootcamp, I frequently engaged in pair programming to efficiently solve coding challenges.
+This required strong teamwork and communication skills, as we collaborated to find solutions.
+- **Object-Oriented Design (OOP):** I learned and applied principles of object-oriented design, which is fundamental to building well-structured and maintainable software.
+- **Test-Driven Development (TDD):** I gained experience in test-driven development, where I wrote tests before writing the actual code.
+This practice ensures software reliability and helps catch bugs early in the development process.
+- **Agile/XP:** I was introduced to Agile and Extreme Programming (XP) methodologies, which emphasize iterative development, frequent collaboration, and customer feedback.
+- **Full-Stack Web Development:** During my time at Makers Academy, I gained proficiency in JavaScript and Python through team projects.
+Furthermore, I expanded my skillset by learning JavaScript, React, MongoDB, Express, Flask, and Node.js, making me proficient in a wide range of web development technologies.
+- **Swiftly Learning New Languages:** The bootcamp taught me how to quickly learn and adapt to new programming languages and technologies, a valuable skill in the fast-paced tech industry.

+My experience at Makers Academy equipped me with a strong foundation in software development and problem-solving, and I'm eager to apply these skills to real-world projects and challenges in the field.

 ## Skills